zzzprojects/docs/learnentityframeworkcore.com/pages/saving/cascade-delete.md

 await context.SaveChangesAsync();
 ```

-If cascade delete is configured (`DeleteBehavior.Cascade` or `DeleteBehavior.CascadeClient`) for this relationship, deleting the category will also delete the related products when the delete operation is saved.
+If cascade delete is configured (`DeleteBehavior.Cascade` or `DeleteBehavior.ClientCascade`) for this relationship, deleting the category will also delete the related products when the delete operation is saved.

 The important point is that `Remove()` does not delete the rows immediately.
 EF Core tracks the category as `Deleted`, and `SaveChangesAsync()` sends the pending delete operation to the database.